Bunli

 console.log(`Config dir: ${context.paths.config}`)

-// Share data between plugins
+// Share data between plugins (setup store is a Map, unlike command-phase typed store)

 context.store.set('shared-key', 'value')